Leafly and Jane partner to build a better online cannabis shopping experience – TechCrunch

 Today, two giants of the cannabis industry are announcing a partnership to create an improved retail experience for consumers and dispensaries alike.
 Through this partnership, Leafly and Jane’s technology solutions will offer dispensaries powerful tools to sync online e-commerce with in-store inventory — something that is sorely lacking in the cannabis world.

 Legal weed shoppers know the pain.
-A handful of different apps report to show the inventory of local dispensaries and often do not line up with the store’s real-time inventory.
+A handful of different apps report to show the inventory of local dispensaries and yet, the online menus often do not line up with the store’s real-time inventory.
 What’s more, sometimes other dispensaries have different ways of listing the same product.
 There’s a good reason for the dispensaries: there’s not an industry standard UPC barcode and the dispensaries often have hundreds of fast-moving SKUs from dozens of vendors.

 Leafly and Jane’s partnership seeks to solve the pain on both sides of the counter.
 Jane’s technology enables dispensaries to build a modern e-commerce platform through automation and machine learning.
-Jane’s technology will soon be built into Leafly’s Menu Solutions that works with over 30 point-of-sale systems.
+Jane’s technology will soon be built into Leafly’s Menu Solutions that works with more than 30 point-of-sale systems.
 This should result in less tedious work for the dispensaries and a much more consistent online experience for the shopper.

 Jane and Leafly have deep inroads into the cannabis world.
 According to this announcement’s press release, over the past year, Jane’s solution powered over 17 million orders and $2 billion in cannabis sales.
-Over 1,800 dispensaries and brands use Jane.
+More than 1,800 dispensaries and brands use Jane.
 Likewise, in 2020, more than 4,500 cannabis retailers used Leafly’s platform, and the company saw 120 million visitors to its online marketplace.

 Despite the successes, Leafly experienced a turbulent 2020 with layoffs and leadership changes.
 Yoko Miyashita took over as the company’s CEO in August 2020 and has been focused on Leafly leaning heavily into building a better online shopping experience.